liang2kl/swiftui-wwdc22/README.md

 ## Usage

+Xcode 14.0 beta (14A5228q) is required to build the project.

 To see how the UI looks, you can either run the app and select the demos listed on the sidebar, or see each individually with Xcode Previews.